P3D-Legacy/next.pokemon3d.net/README.md

 <a href="https://discordapp.com/invite/EUhwdrq" target="_blank"><img src="https://img.shields.io/discord/299181628188524544" alt="Discord"></a>
 </p>

+## Preview
+A preview of this site is available here: https://next.pokemon3d.net/

 ## About

 This site is a *work in progress* and has not been published yet.
 This will be replacing the design from 2014.